 - It’s not as bulletproof as other speedwings in turbulence, but surprisingly stable for a wing with this performance.
-No other wings with this glide ratio are as stable with trims open.
-Collapses can be more nasty than with regular speedwings, meaning with asymmetric collapses it’s more likely to turn away.
+Collapses can be more nasty than with regular speedwings, meaning with bigger asymmetric collapses it’s more likely to turn away.

 Tech specs and marketing text